Woodbury University

-Woodbury University is a private university in Burbank, California, United States.
-Founded in 1884 with initial campuses in Downtown and Central Los Angeles, Woodbury University is one of the oldest institutions of higher education in Southern California.
-The university consists of four schools: the School of Business, the School of Architecture, the School of Liberal Arts, and the School of Media Culture & Design.
-It has been a subsidiary of University of Redlands since 2024.
+Woodbury University was a private university in Burbank, California, United States.
+Founded in 1884 with initial campuses in Downtown and Central Los Angeles, Woodbury was one of the oldest institutions of higher education in Southern California.
+The university consisted of three schools: the Woodbury Business Institute, the Center for Interdisciplinary Studies, the and the College of Architecture, Design and Media.
+In December 2023, the University of Redlands announced its intent to merge with Woodbury, with acquisition being finalized on June 4, 2024.
+The merger and integration was completed following approval from the U.S. Department of Education on July 6, 2026.